 If you think you might have a case, you should consult a lawyer in your state and make sure that the attorney has won similar cases and is willing to be compensated on a contingency basis.

-Minimizing the Chance That Your Job Offer Will Be Withdrawn
+Minimizing the Chance Your Offer Will Be Withdrawn

 It’s possible to do everything right and still wind up losing a job offer after it’s been extended, but there are things you can do to minimize the risk.